 In your video, you can record a direct response to what you watched: what did you agree or disagree with?
 What points do you think the original video left out?

-Who said listening practice has to be dull?
-With these fun resources in your tool belt, you can start boosting your comprehension skills the fun way.
+Who said English listening practice has to be dull?
+With these fun resources in your tool belt, you can start boosting your English listening skills the fun way.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.